Gmail “Confidential” Mode and Google Docs vs Document DRM for security

 FAQs

-Is Gmail encrypted?
+Is Gmail confidential mode encrypted?

+Emails are not encrypted end-to-end for most users.
 Gmail uses TLS to provide encryption of emails and attachments during transit.
 So as long as the person you email is also using a mail service that uses TLS then no one should be able to intercept them en route.
 However, once the email reaches the destination mail server, it is stored in clear text.

-Can Google read my email messages?
+Can Google read my mail messages?

 Can you send a password protected PDF in Gmail?